riscv-software-src/riscv-perf-model/fusion/FSL.md

 ## Prolog Elements

 Prolog is not a keyword.
-The prolog elements provide the necessary context for the fusion operation and they are commonly referred to as a group.
+The prolog elements provide the necessary context for the transform operation and they are commonly referred to as a group.
 The common elements are shown:

 ```